 The DB6 was the final evolution of the Aston Martin that had started with the introduction of the DB4 back in 1958.
 Launched in 1965, it departed from that evolutionary path to a far greater degree than its predecessor the DB5.
 The ‘Superleggera’ principle of body construction was largely done away with in favour of more traditional methods with a resultant weight saving.
 The wheelbase was increased by 4” which gave the cabin more room and for the first time the car became a true four seater!
 There were also marked styling differences over the DB5, in particular the rear three-quarter windows which recall the DB4 GT Zagato and the ‘Kamm’ inspired tail, reflecting the Project 214 race cars, which greatly improved the DB6’s straight line stability.
 The DB6 also had the best version yet of the Marek 4.0 litre 6 cylinder unit with improvements in Vantage form to develop a power output of 325 bhp.
 With the increase in wheel base and improvements to rear suspension and engine development the DB6 was considered the best Aston yet to drive and as such continued to be produced until 1970 by which time the DBS production was well under way.
 This DB6 Vantage was originally registered in March

 This DB6 Vantage is 1 of only 37 original LHD Vantage specification DB6 produced by the factory.
-Delivered new in France in its original colour scheme of Platinum with Dark Blue Connolly and factory extras of, Vantage engine, limited slip diff, chrome wheels, heated rear screen, 3 ear hub caps and power aerial.
+Delivered new in France in its original colour scheme of Platinum with Dark Blue Connolly, with factory extras of Vantage engine, limited slip diff, chrome wheels, heated rear screen, 3 ear hub caps and power aerial.
 The matching numbers DB6 Vantage was first registered through French Aston Martin agent Garage Mirabeau to the wife of well-known French singer Richard Anthony.
 Apparently she was driving a Ferrari 250 Lusso, but the Aston was new machinery and en vogue in comparison.
 It was kept in their ownership and registered in Paris until 1971 when it was sold to Mr. Franck Fernandel, also a Paris resident.
 Only two weeks after its purchase by Mr. Fernandel, it was once again sold to Mr. Daniel Leroy another Paris resident.
 Later in the same year, it was once again sold to another Parisian Mr. Jean Michel.
 In 1974, the DB6 moved South to Montpellier and new ownership.
 In the 1980’s it moved North once again to Mulhouse having been purchased by a Mr. Marx.
-In the early 1990’s, the DB6 was fully restored, both cosmetically and mechanically with photographic documentation by the Ferrari g
+In the early 1990’s, the DB6 was fully restored, both cosmetically and mechanically with photographic documentation by the Ferrari

 The term 'Volante', denoting convertible versions of Aston Martin, was first introduced at the London Motor Show in 1965 when the DB6 was announced, but it wasn't until the same show in 1966 that the DB6 Volante was first displayed.
 The Db6 was the final evolution of the Aston Martin that had started with the introduction of the DB4 back in 1958 and it departed from that evolutionary path to a far greater degree than its predecessor the DB5.
 The ‘Superleggera’ principle of body construction was largely done away with in favour of more traditional methods with a resultant weight saving.
 The wheelbase was increased by 4” which gave the cabin more room and for the first time the car became a true four seater!
 There was also a marked styling difference over the DB5 convertible with the ‘Kamm’ inspired tail, reflecting the Project 214 race cars, which greatly improved the DB6’s straight line stability.
 The DB6 also had the best version yet of the Marek 4.0 litre 6 cylinder unit with improvements in Vantage form to develop a power output of 325 bhp.
 With the increase in wheel base and improvements to rear suspension and engine development the DB6 was considered the best Aston yet to driv